-In the midst of the currrent Covid-19 pandemic, many plans have had to change.
+In the midst of the current Covid-19 pandemic, many plans have had to change.
 Parties and get-togethers have been rescheduled, modified, or even cancelled for the sake of protection from this sickness.

 And we almost made it.
 Unfortunately, though, a few days before my shower, the first Covid-19 case was confirmed in my area.
 Several others followed.
 This was enough to make me think - was it worth risking the health of my guests and my baby to have a baby shower?

 I thought long and hard.
 After all, I had been looking forward to my baby shower for a long time.
 I had an adorable theme, cute decorations, games ready to go, and a beautiful cake.
 The only thing standing in my way was... a worldwide pandemic.